 - in the checkout in your store

-- in the newsletter registration
+- when registering for the newsletter

-- in the issuing of tickets or cards
+- when issuing tickets or cards

 - in the application process